-During the reporting period, water quality monitoring was conducted three days per week, at midflood and mid-ebb tides, at a total of 23 water quality monitoring stations, comprising 12 impact (IM) stations, 8 sensitive receiver (SR) stations, and 3 control (C) stations in the vicinity of the water quality sensitive receivers around the existing airport island in accordance with the Manual.
-The purpose of water quality monitoring at the IM stations is to promptly capture any potential water quality impacts from the Project before the impacts could become apparent at sensitive receivers (represented by the SR stations).
-Table 2.7 describes the details of the monitoring stations.
-Figure 2.2 shows the locations of the monitoring stations.
+During the reporting period, water quality monitoring was conducted three days per week, at mid-flood and mid-ebb tides.
+Water quality monitoring was undertaken at a total of 23 water quality monitoring stations, comprising 12 impact (IM) stations, 8 sensitive receiver (SR) stations, and 3 control (C) stations in the vicinity of the water quality sensitive receivers around the existing airport island in accordance with the Manual.